espressif/esp-idf/docs/en/api-reference/template.rst

     *INSTRUCTIONS*

-    1. This repository provides for automatic update of API reference documentation using :doc:`code markup retrieved by Doxygen from header files <../contribute/documenting-code>`.
+    1. ESP-IDF repository provides automatic update of API reference documentation using :doc:`code markup retrieved by Doxygen from header files <../contribute/documenting-code>`.

-    2. Update is done on each documentation build by invoking Sphinx extension :`esp_extensions/run_doxygen.py` for all header files listed in the ``INPUT`` statement of :idf_file:`docs/doxygen/Doxyfile`.
+    2. Update is done on each documentation build by invoking Sphinx extension ``esp_extensions/run_doxygen.py`` for all header files listed in the ``INPUT`` statement of :idf_file:`docs/doxygen/Doxyfile`.

     3. Each line of the ``INPUT`` statement  (other than a comment that begins with ``##``) contains a path to header file ``*.h`` that is used to generate corresponding ``*.inc`` files::